IguanaBen/scabn/readme.txt

 = 2.1.2 =
   Removed Google Wallet / Google Checkout stuff as Google stopped this service.
 Echo full page commands instead of return them to try to fix issues with some themes.

+= 2.1.3 =
+  Removed hard-coding of Paypal locale